 As well as being the location of the National Gallery, London’s major free art museum, Trafalgar Square is home to Nelson’s Column, which is protected by four large bronze lions, two impressive fountains, the ‘Fourth Plinth‘ which displays contemporary artwork from around the world, and London’s smallest police box.

-Head down Covent Garden’s side streets to find some of the less touristy restaurants and local pubs frequented by nearby workers.
+Head down Covent Garden’s side streets to find some of the less touristy restaurants and local pubs regularly frequented by nearby workers.

 5 day London itinerary